Tribeca Belfast

 The Tribeca Belfast development, formerly known as North East Quarter and previously Royal Exchange, is a planned £500 million development based in the north east of Belfast City Centre.
 It is a major mixed-use regeneration scheme, with a total area of 1.5 e6sqft as of 2018.
 The development has generated controversy since its inception in 2003.
 Over the years, opposition has been levelled against its lack of care towards existing important built heritage, lack of integration with local small businesses and arts organisations and even its brand name, and much of its existence so far has been in the context of an arson attack on one of the existing buildings in 2004, while under the ownership of the developers.

 Concept and scope

 The Northern Ireland Department for Social Development (DSD) first coined the name "North East Quarter" in their masterplan for the area published in 2005.

-During the project's life so far it has been proposed and redesigned a number of times, while under the ownership of different companies.
+During the project's life it has been proposed and redesigned a number of times, while under the ownership of different companies.
 In 2006 Royal Exchange (Ltd), a consortium made up of Leaside Investments Ltd (itself a partnership of Ewart Properties and Snoddon Ltd) and Dutch firm ING Real Estate, were initially chosen by the DSD as preferred developer for the site.